How to select the best Heat Recovery Ventilation system for your house.

 Fresh air feeds typically require the 4" PVC pipe to come up vertically through the concrete floor from the ceiling of the floor below.

 You need ductwork that is as smooth as possible inside.
-I like using 4" PVC pipe because it can maintain a slight downward slope without sagging.
-It also has nice reliable glued joints.
 Whenever possible, use long turn 90 degree bends or two 45 degree bends so that air flow is not too restricted.

-The 4" ducts for the fresh air to the rooms and stale air from the rooms needs to be primarily routed in the ceiling, but the last bit of fresh air ducting needs to fit into the wainscoting.
-The fresh air vent also needs to be in the wainscoting.
+The 4" ducts for the fresh air to the rooms and stale air from the rooms needs to be primarily routed in the ceiling.
+Typically the vents and the ducting will be incorporated into the soffit light assembly.

 Kitchen cooktop extractor hood